 At the Third United Nations Conference on the Exploration and Peaceful Uses of Outer Space (UNISPACE III), held from 19 to 30 July 1999 in Vienna, Austria, a fundamental requirement was agreed to assist States, especially developing countries, in applying the results of space research with a view to promoting the sustainable development of all people.
 The resolution entitled "Space Millennium: Vienna Declaration for Space and Human Development" adopted by UNISPACE III, contains a strategy for enhancing the use of space science and technology to contribute to the solutions of major global issues.

 Space-based systems deliver information and services that protect lives and the environment, enhance security and stimulate industrial and economic development.
+Advances in satellite remote sensing, global navigation satellite systems and geographic information systems now make it easier to integrate ecological, environmental and other information for developing predictive models that can be used in the surveillance and control of diseases such as malaria and dengue fever.
+Satellite communications technologies can help to bring medical experts into contact with patients and health practitioners in remote and rural areas and in disaster situations.
 Earth observation from space, complimented with other applications, is a cost-effective method for effective monitoring of environment and management of land, ocean and fresh water resources, and providing essential data to decision-makers.
-Advances in satellite remote sensing, global navigation satellite systems and geographic information systems now make it easier to integrate ecological, environmental and other information for formulating policy and implementing programmes at the national, regional and international levels.
+Once converted into practical information, these data could be used to formulate policy and implement programmes at the national, regional and international levels.

-The Workshop will address the above issues and will discuss space technologies, applications, information and services that contribute into sustainable economic and social development programmes, primarily in developing countries, with the following main objectives:
+The Workshop will address these issues and will discuss space technologies, applications, information and services that contribute into sustainable economic and social development programmes, primarily in developing countries, with the following main objectives:

 The Workshop will be composed of a series of technical presentations with sufficient time set aside for discussions.
 Technical sessions will be followed by open discussions, which will focus on specific topics of interest and will provide additional opportunities for participants to voice their opinions.